 A primary obstacle to further exploiting NV centers for practical quantum computing and nanoscale sensing devices lies in the difficulty of placing the centers within what Awschalom calls the functional “sweet spots” of the devices.
 Another challenge is increasing the NV center density without sacrificing their spin lifetimes, which must remain long in order to extract the most useful information from the system.

-Awschalom and his colleagues have developed a new way to create NV centers that could help overcome both these challenges.
+Awschalom and his colleagues have developed a new way to create NV centers that could help overcome both of these challenges.

 That’s the Spot